Fusty/JavaScript-Gotchas/README.md

 	}
 }

-logMeaning(person1); // logs "Thumby has no meaning int heir life" logMeaning(person2); // logs "Blamby has spreading happiness as their meaning in life"
+logMeaning(person1); // logs "Thumby has no meaning in their life" logMeaning(person2); // logs "Blamby has spreading happiness as their meaning in life"
 ```